Manpower trends in the Banking Sector in India

 Growth of Allied Industries:

 India’s Insurance sector has come full circle from being an open competitive market to nationalization and back to a liberalized market again.
 With the recent changes in the regulatory guidelines, the industry is maturing.
 Many private sector insurance players have broken even and moved to profits.
-Powered by an economy which is slated to grow at 7% to 9% and the fact that India is under-penetrated in insurance.
-This industry is also expected to have a healthy growth of over 15% in the next 3 to 4 years.
+Powered by an economy which is slated to grow at 7% to 9% and the fact that India is under-penetrated in insurance, this industry is also expected to have a healthy growth of over the next 3 to 4 years.
 The industry will witness extensive action to reach to large untapped markets and launch innovative products thus paving way for more trained insurance manpower.